-Can you get fired while on workers compensation?
-The short answer is YES!
+Can an employee be terminated while on workers compensation in NSW?
+The short answer is yes.

 While your employer may terminate you, it is not legal for them to do so within six (6) months of your injury, purely because you’re unfit to return to work.
 This period is called the ‘protected period’.